stolostron/multicluster-observability-operator/docs/MoreAboutPersistentStorage.md

 # Persistent Stores used in Open Cluster Management Observability

 Open Cluster Management Observability is a stateful application.
-It creates following persistent volumes (there are more than 1 copies as it runs as stateful sets).
+It creates following persistent volumes (the number of copies depend on replication factor set).

-### List of Stateful sets
+### List of Persistent Volumes

 | Name | Purpose |
 | ----------- | ----------- |